larray-project/larray/doc/source/contribute.rst

 Step 6: Commit your changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When all the above is done, commit your changes.
-Make sure that one of your commit messages start with
+Make sure that one of your commit messages starts with
-``fix #123 :`` (where `123` is the issue number) before to start any pull request
+``fix #123 :`` (where `123` is the issue number) before starting any pull request
 (see `this github page <https://help.github.com/articles/closing-issues-using-keywords>`_ for more details).

 Step 7: Push your changes